keystonejs/keystone/packages/oembed-adapters/README.md

 });
 ```

-NOTE: The request to Iframely will include the following [parameters](https://iframely.com/docs/parameters):
+The request to Iframely will include the following [parameters](https://iframely.com/docs/parameters):

 - `iframe=1`
 - `omit_script=1`